 Summary Annual Report for employee benefit plans

-If you’re an employer offering various employee benefit plans, you must understand your responsibilities regarding compliance and taxes.
-If the benefits you offer require filing Form 5500 with the Department of Labor (DOL), you must also deliver the Summary Annual Report (SAR) to plan participants.
+If you’re an employer offering various employee benefit plans, it's essential to understand your responsibilities regarding compliance and taxes.
+If the federal government requires your organization to file Form 5500 with the Department of Labor (DOL) for your benefit plan, you must also deliver the Summary Annual Report (SAR) to plan participants.

-Luckily, the SAR is relatively simple to complete once you’ve completed Form 5500.
-But, some employers may not realize the federal government requires it, subjecting them to costly penalties if they fail to distribute it.
+The SAR is relatively simple to fill out once you’ve completed Form 5500.
+However, some employers may not be aware that the federal government requires it and could face costly penalties if they fail to distribute it.

-This article will explain what the SAR is, who must complete it, and how you should provide it to your employees.
+This article explains what the SAR is, who must complete it, and how you should provide it to your employees.

 What is the Summary Annual Report?